 Awards & Recognition

 At Alverno, we measure success in how our students live their lives.
 We also carefully listen to what our colleagues say about our contributions to education.
 Take a look.

-The college is ranked among the top four Midwest Regional Universities in the U.S. News & World Report "Strong Commitment to Teaching" category — and highest in the state for the eighth consecutive year.
+The college is ranked among the top three Midwest Regional Universities in the U.S. News & World Report "Strong Commitment to Teaching" category — and highest in the state for the ninth consecutive year.
 In addition, Alverno was the only Wisconsin school named in the "Most Innovative" category.
 The college is also recognized for its "Ethnic Diversity," and made the list of "Best Value Schools" among regional universities.